OpenPiRobotics/WebRobotControl/README.md

 ### Raspberry Pi OS

-Install the latest verson of Raspberry Pi OS to a SD card, follow the instutions on the Raspberry Pi [website](https://www.raspberrypi.org/software/)
+Install the latest verson of Raspberry Pi OS to a SD card, follow the instructions on the Raspberry Pi [website](https://www.raspberrypi.org/software/)

 ### Flask